-If your mind is not switched on and excited about things, you grow old real fast.
-I think that's when you age and body starts to go.
+If your mind is not switched on and excited about things, you grow old really fast.
+I think that's when you age and your body starts to go.
 I think life's over at that point.

 For a surfer, it's never-ending.
 There's always some wave you want to surf.

-Friends that were on tour with me 20 years ago, 10 years ago, are now family guys married with kids.
-They say ‘I can't believe you're still doing it, that you're looking for waves every day.'
+Friends that were on tour with me 20 years ago and 10 years ago are now family guys married with kids.
+They say, "I can't believe you're still doing it, that you're looking for waves every day."

 How do I carry on?
 With a cane.

 Surf is unpredictable, and my life is based around what the waves are doing.
 That sounds like some burnout thing from the 1970s, but it's really true.
 I basically get up and live my life according to what the surf's doing.

 I don't ever want to get to the end and say I could've done this or that for someone.
 I think there are a lot of things right in front of us that we either don't know or are afraid to know the answers to.
 I think that's why people seem more conservative as they get older.

 I don't know if fame has changed me.

 I don't want to change from who I am, but I've always wanted to become more aware of what life is all about.

 I generally start my day with hot water and lemon to cleanse the body after sleeping.
 I read about it, and it seemed like a good idea.
 I drink a lot of coconut water, too.
 I generally stick with fruit in the morning.
 I make a lot of smoothies.